ReinV/SCOPE/README.md

 # Workflow
 ![Workflow scheme](workflow_scheme_new_adjusted.png)

+# Preparing SCOPE

+1. Run downlaod_files.py.
+This script will download the required files from the [OSF project](https://osf.io/pvwu2/) in the correct folders.

+Now, all files should be in place and updated to run SCOPE.

 # Usage

-1. Download the required files from [here](https://osf.io/pvwu2/).
-Download the "files" and the "searches_by_decade_summarized" folders into the SCOPE project.
-Please rename the "searches_by_year_summarized" folder to "searches_by_year".

-2. Execute "python update_chebis.py".
-This script will check if the property files can be updated with the latest ChEBI ontology.

-Now, all files should be in place and updated to run SCOPE.

--- Run the pipeline --

 Execute "python <script name> -h" to get a description of the required arguments.

+1. (Optional) Execute "python update_chebis.py".
+This script will check if the property files in the "files" folder can be updated with the latest ChEBI ontology.

-3. Put the search queries (at least one) in a text file in the following structure:
+2. Put the search queries (at least one) in a text file in the following structure:
 <output_tag_1>, <search query 1>
 <output_tag_2>, <search query 2>
 <output_tag_3>, <search query 3>